-What is a Google My Business Page?
+What is a Google Business Profile (previously Google My Business) Page?

 How is this a scam?
 This company is simply providing a service at a cost… right?